Blanes has more than four kilometers of coastline, offering a variety of beaches including S’Abanell — the longest beach of the Costa Brava.

-One can see the occasional nude sunbather or skinny-dipper, but if you wish to go nude just be sensible, which includes being sensitive to those around you.
+You will see the occasional nude sunbather or skinny dipper.
+But if you wish to go nude just be sensible, which includes being sensitive to those around you.
 [Read: don’t flaunt, and don’t do anything those around you would likely want you to confine to your own bedroom].

 We’ve got a little more information in this PDF file.
 Though it contains no titillating text or photos, it is password-protected simply because such information tends to attract people to this website who are not interested in Blanes.
 The password to open the file is VisitBlanes

 In short: Blanes presents itself as a family-friendly beach resort, and the vast majority of people behave accordingly.

 Overall, the main draw of Blanes is the town’s excellent beaches, in the setting of a friendly beach resort with plenty of other things to do.

 If it’s a beach vacation you’re after, waste no time and book your place in the sun.